Welcome to today's edition of the Rush 24-7 podcast.

 California is a hatchery for food trends, but its regulations are not the country's strongest.

-It's all roads lead to Chicago here.
+This all goes all roads lead to Chicago here.

-The idea is that policy interventions to reduce consumption will do for junk food what smoking bans and taxes did for uh tobacco.
+The idea is that policy interventions to reduce consumption will do for junk food what smoking bans and taxes did for tobacco.

 Right.